Einar Már Guðmundsson

 Einar Már Guðmundsson (born 18 September 1954 in Reykjavík) is an Icelandic author of novels, short stories, and poetry.
 His books have been translated into several languages.

 Background

-Guðmundsson grew up in Reykjavík.
+Einar grew up in Reykjavík.
 In 1979 he received his Bachelor of Arts at the University of Iceland in comparative literature and history.
 He subsequently worked in the comparative literature department of the University of Copenhagen.
 Today, the author lives in Reykjavík, is married, and has five children.

 Works

 Einar's first book was poetry and his best-known work is his novel Englar alheimsins (Angels of the Universe), subsequently adapted as a film.